 Educating and inspiring our writing community

-The Virginia G. Piper Center for Creative Writing is now accepting proposals for creative writing classes and workshop through the Piper Writers Studio.
+The Virginia G. Piper Center for Creative Writing is now accepting proposals for creative writing classes and workshops through the Piper Writers Studio.

 To learn more about submitting a course proposal, view the tabs below.

 The Piper Writers Studio looks for course proposals that are interactive, compelling, and thought-provoking explorations of literary craft and technique that innovate learning while engaging the larger creative writing community.

 We are open to course proposals in all manners and formats of delivery: in-person, online, and hybrid.
 We are also interested in all styles, genres, and forms, including fiction, creative nonfiction, poetry, publishing, the business of writing, and more.